awfki/random-scripts/README.md

 2014-07-11/DN
 These are various scripts that were hanging out in my ~/bin directory.
 As I'm trying to figure out git I thought I'd use them as guinea pigs.

+BingWallpaper.py - Someone elses script for downloading Bing Wallpaper

+bouncewifi.py - Bounced wifi interface because it won't connect when it comes out of sleep

 getcfg - An expect script that logs into an ASA.
 As I've recently done this in Python with pexpect I'll change it to that.

 ifcfg - Used just to flip the parameters passed into an alias.